Murodjon000/houses-frontend/README.md

 # Find your house

-- This the frontend part for the capstone project of Microverse main technical curriculum.
+- This is the frontend part for the capstone project of Microverse main technical curriculum.
-  This project is an house finding app where users are able to see a list of different types of houses and can add them to their favourites.
+  This is real state app where users are able to see a list of different types of houses and can add them to their favourites.
 Users can see the details of a particular house by clicking the houses.

 ### Main page